antonhalim/sinatra-orm-halloween-bk-002-public/README.md

 2. Implement a new, fun feature!
 My suggestion is that a given house can be haunted, and when you trick-or-treat there, a ghost freaks you out and you drop all your candy!
+3. Write some code in your spec_helper that will reset your database to a clean state for each test!

 # Resources and Hints

 Don't forget to run migrations after you make changes to your schema!

 I've created a script for you in the `db/` folder called `migrate.rb`.
 This script will help you run your migrations.

-To use it, call it from the command-line at the root of the project directory with an argument for the environment.
+To use it, call it from
+the command-line at the root of the project directory with an argument for the environment.

+remember: the test db and the development db will be different!

 Ex: `ruby db/migrate.rb test`